 If you’ve got a Smart Meter, you may not have to do this.
 They’re also a great way for you to understand your energy consumption, and are provided at no cost to you.

 The Energy Price Cap limits the unit rates of electricity and gas, not your total bill.
-Some households may end up paying more than the average gas and electricity costs of £2,500 and some may pay less.
+Some households may end up paying more than the average gas and electricity costs and some may pay less.
 By saving energy where you can, you will lower your bills.
-This cap on average bills is rising to £3,000 from April 2023.
+This cap on average bills is expected to be £2,000 for the whole of 2024.

 You may be able to borrow an energy monitor or even a thermal imaging camera from your local library or community energy group.